szokeasaurusrex/wssgui/README.md

 1. Open Visual Studio Code, go to File -> Open Folder, and open the folder that the `git clone` command created.
-Then go to Terminal -> New Terminal to open a terminal window withing Visual Studio Code.
+Then go to Terminal -> New Terminal to open a terminal window within Visual Studio Code.

 1. Type the following command into the terminal to install all the